brilliapps/dart_tips_solutions_informal/README.md

 Some needed often difficult to find solutions, tips, etc. focusing on dart and VScode too.
 ===================================================================================
 ===================================================================================
+Educationally more than needed.
 Function param in class Constructor or method/function definition.
 Take note to such details like you can pass a function or null when f.e.
 Function()? has the "?" question mark.
-Based on attemted Extending Future class - discoverd feature - a param can be a function with returned type - there is two syntaxes: accepted and allowed but not recommended syntax which can be seen from this linter rule description https://dart.dev/tools/linter-rules/use_function_type_syntax_for_parameters
+Based on attemted Extending Future class - discoverd feature - a param can be a function with returned type - there is two syntaxes: accepted and allowed but not recommended syntax which can be seen from this linter rule description https://dart.dev/tools/linter-rules/use_function_type_syntax_for_parameters (fun fact in the official docs old syntax was used at the time of writing this stuff here.)
 Here is the code, at the stage it was not tested but with no errors. class ConditionFutureWithSynchronousInfo<T> extends Future<T> {
 ConditionFutureWithSynchronousInfo(super.computation);
 //educationally would-worked another syntax ConditionFutureWithSynchronousInfo.delayed(duration, [FutureOr<T> computation()?]) : super.delayed(duration, computation);
 ConditionFutureWithSynchronousInfo.delayed(duration, [FutureOr<T> Function()? computation]) : super.delayed(duration, computation);
 .......
 }
+You could also replace it with something looking nicer: typedef SomeFancyFunctionType<T> = FutureOr<T> Function()?;
+and then in the constructor of our interest:
+ConditionFutureWithSynchronousInfo.delayed(duration, [SomeFancyFunctionType<T> computation]) : super.delayed(duration, computation);
 ===================================================================================
 unique id [finally solved with no id but WeakReference or possible other options?] of every object - topic + solution to the problem:
 SEE ALSO BELOW TESTS FOCUSING ON EXPANDO AND THE GC WHICH IS RELATED TO THIS HERE.